stexcore/api-engine/README.md

 ---

+> ℹ️ Controllers are validated automatically at load time.
+If no supported HTTP method is implemented, or if the controller exports an invalid structure, the engine logs a precise error tied to the route path.

+---

 ### 🧱 The Piece Class

 At the foundation of every major component in `@stexcore/api-engine` — whether it’s a controller, middleware, pipe, or service — lives a minimal but powerful base class: `Piece`.